Rick Shutter: Godspell

 To support the growing franchise, Shutter and the stage ensemble performed in numerous media outlets, including the telecast of the 14th Annual Grammy Awards, ABC's Directions, Midday Live, Good Morning America, The Today Show, The Tonight Show, and video news productions for German television and the Japanese Television Network.
 Live performances occurred in New York City's Central Park and at Madison Square Garden.
 The soundtrack was also heard in the documentary The Filming of Godspell, broadcast on CBS.

-Later career
+Ongoing career

 After leaving Godspell, Shutter was a staff session player for various record companies and recording studios; he has been independent since 1984.
 Shutter has worked on a variety of projects, including commercials and film soundtracks, and has continued to record and perform with regional and national acts.
 In 2018, Shutter joined Shaffer, Alice Ripley, Ben Vereen, and Don Scardino in a Godspell tribute at The Cutting Room music venue in New York City.
 The occasion was a benefit concert for the Orphaned Starfish Foundation, one of the charitable causes favored by Schwartz.
 In 2021, Shutter started playing with The Drifters.

+Shutter continues to work with regional projects and bands in New York.
+In March 2024, he performed at the Long Island Music and Entertainment Hall of Fame preceding the induction ceremony honoring Schwartz.
+The band, led by Shaffer with Doug Quinn on guitar and Steve Manes on bass, accompanied Broadway vocalists including DeMarius R. Copes, Paul Kreppel, Dale Soules, Carrie St. Louis, Alysia Velez, and Teal Wicks.

 Shutter endorses DW Drums, Evans Drumheads, GMS Drums, Humes & Berg drum cases, LP (Latin Percussion), and ProMark drumsticks.

-Shutter works with regional projects and bands in New York.